AndreKelling/metalsmith-onepager-boilerplate/README.md

 It's possible to configure the order the sections get displayed with the `order` index variable given to the single entries.

+#### Images

+Original images shall get put into `images` directory.
+They get transpiled into `build/img`.
+To use an image inline properly please use the shortcode `[img src="dropworks.jpg" alt="a sample image"][/img]` wich will additionally render for an optimum output.

 ## Features and Defaults

 These are the current defaults, but you can swap these out for anything you want.